-In 1966, the federal government decided to withdraw its services from Apex and concentrate new development for all civilians (Inuit and qallunaat) along rising ground east of the airport in an area that became known as "Astro Hill."
+In 1966, the federal government decided to withdraw its services from Apex and concentrate new development for all civilians (Inuit and Qallunaat) along rising ground east of the airport in an area that became known as "Astro Hill."
 This neighbourhood was dominated by the multi-use federal building, commonly called the Brown Building.
 A new HBC store and schools were located lower down the hill and other housing was added over the next decade.

 Since the 1970s, a hospital and Nunavut Arctic College have been added on the north side of the road to Apex, and residential subdivisions have spread southeast to Happy Valley, Tundra Valley and Tundra Ridge, and northwest towards Upper Base (the Plateau).
-Although reduced in population and still physically separate from other neighbourhoods, Apex is home to over sixty families with its own school, and community facilities.
+Although reduced in population and still physically separate from other neighbourhoods, Apex is still, in 2013, home to sixty families, with a church, their own local school, and a well-maintained road to the centre of Iqaluit.

 This cluster of neighbourhoods is now the capital of Nunavut, and the territory's administrative, health, and education centre.
 It ranks twentieth among the busiest airports in Canada and serves as the legal and justice centre for Nunavut.
 Iqaluit's quick rise in status from a good fishing spot for a dispersed population to the capital city was far from certain.
 Even the establishment of a major military air base on the site in 1941 did not portend that Iqaluit would be such an important community a half century later.
-It was only in the late 1960s, after the Canadian federal government realized the value of the airport and other infrastructure already in place, that services and facilities for a regional headquarters for Canada's eastern Arctic were established.
+It was only in the late 1960s, after the Canadian federal government realized the value of the airport and other infrastructure already in place, that services and facilities for a regional headquarters for Canada's Eastern Arctic were established.